doctrine/DoctrineModule/docs/paginator.md

 $paginator->setCurrentPageNumber(1)
           ->setItemCountPerPage(5);

-// Pass it to the view, and use it like a "standard" Zend paginator
+// Pass it to the view, and use it like a "standard" Laminas paginator
 ```

-For more information about Zend Paginator, please read the [Zend Paginator documentation](http://framework.zend.com/manual/2.3/en/modules/zend.paginator.introduction.html).
+For more information about Laminas Paginator, please read the [Laminas Paginator documentation](http://framework.zend.com/manual/2.3/en/modules/zend.paginator.introduction.html).